entel-me/entel/CONTRIBUTING.md

 4. Make sure your code lints.
 5. Open a pull request!

 After opening a pull request, write to a maintainer if you want to run your version under "real world" conditions.
-We're using a second enviroment ["entel-dev"](https://entelme-dev.herokuapp.com) to test the `develop` branch and pull requests separately to the [entel.me](https://entel.me) main enviroment.
+We're using a second environment ["entel-dev"](https://entelme-dev.herokuapp.com) to test the `develop` branch and pull requests separately to the [entel.me](https://entel.me) main environment.

 ## Any contributions you make will be under the GNU General Public License v2.0